BenjaTK/Gaea/docs/modifiers.md

 **Modifiers** are similar to those in software like Blender.
 You add these to your GeneratorSettings, and they get applied after the generation is finished, giving you varied results and possibilities.

+> **NOTE**: In Gaea, the modifiers' array order matters.
+Modifiers get applied in this order, so different sequences can give different results.

 There are a few modifiers in Gaea at the moment:

 ### Generate Borders